Knoblauchpilze/galactic-sovereign/README.md

 ## Clone the repository

-- Clone the repo: `git clone git@github.com:Knoblauchpilze/galactic-sovereign.git`.
+Clone the repo: `git clone git@github.com:Knoblauchpilze/galactic-sovereign.git`.
-- Install Go from [here](https://go.dev/doc/install). **NOTE**: this project expects Go 1.22 to be available on the system.
-- Go to the project's directory: `cd ~/path/to/the/repo`.
-- Go to the server's directory: `cd cmd/users`.
-- Compile and install the server: `make run`.

-## Preparing for setting up the project
+## Preparation to set up the project

 In the rest of the installation instructions, the project assumes that: